pedestal/pedestal/app/docs/design-spec.md

 are collections which contain multiple transformations which should be applied at the same time.

-The best example of how these are used is in updates to the info model.
+The best example of how these are used is in updates to the information model.
 All of the transformations in a transform message are applied at the same time.
-All of the changes made to the info model are reported as one inform message indicating that they happened at the same time.
+All of the changes made to the information model are reported as one inform message indicating that they happened at the same time.

+The fundamental property of a transaction is that all of the transformations within a transaction must be applied at the same time.
+There are some cases where we may need to either split or combine transactions.
+Transactions can only be split when they are being sent to different components.
+In this case, the meaning is that each transaction must be applied atomically but not all of them together.
+We do not enforce transactions across multiple components.
+Any two transactions can be combined without changing the meaning of a transaction.
+This is done during [flow](#flow).

 #### Comments

-Q: how do transform message set a value other than using (constantly 42)?
+Q: How do transform messages set a value other than using (constantly 42)?
-Q: why is transform message a vector?
+Q: Why is a transform message a vector of transformations instead of just a transformation?
-Q: why do we need to have transactions?
+Q: Why do we need to have transactions?

 This section describes transform and inform messages, including the definition of the format and the use of hierarchy in ids, why they are